FILIP ROCA

 DESCRIPTION

-This work is shaped by a contrast I feel deeply, between the progress we’ve made and the patterns we continue to repeat.
-In a world full of conflict and polarization, I often find myself questioning whether we’re truly evolving or moving in cycles shaped by beliefs.
+This work comes from a contrast I feel deeply.
+We’ve made so much progress, yet we keep repeating the same patterns.
+In a world full of conflict and polarization, I often ask myself whether we’re actually evolving or just moving in circles, shaped by what we believe.

-That idea forms the foundation of Fracture Point — a 15-minute, site-specific projection mapping work created exclusively for the NEMO Science Museum.
-What unfolds on the façade is a visual metaphor for that critical moment when obsolete systems begin to crack and something new pushes through.
-Through a language of tension, rupture, and shifting geometries, the piece explores how real progress demands more than innovation — it asks us to let go.
+That tension is at the core of Fracture Point, a 15-minute projection mapping work created for the NEMO Science Museum in Amsterdam.
+What unfolds across the façade is a visual metaphor for the moment when outdated systems begin to crack and something else pushes through.
+Through tension, rupture, and shifting geometries, the piece looks at how real progress takes more than innovation.
+It asks us to let go.